Summary of programme delivery

 In order to make the maximum impact on social exclusion, we are keen to disseminate our course content, notes and materials to other practitioners for their own use.
-To this end we are working on a resources section here over time.

 Please feel free to download any materials you find here.
 In return, we ask that anyone using our materials acknowledge us, do not misrepresent their degree of training or connection with us and do not present our materials as their own.
 Courses may not be described as "TheHorseCourse" without our prior written consent.

 We would love to hear any feedback.
 Please post on facebook.com/thehorsecourse.